cyborgve/test-ci/README.md

-# Angular Material TailwindCSS
+# AngularMaterialTailwindcss

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 # Includes WorkSet

-- Angular 13.3.0
+- Angular 15.1.0
-- Angular Material 13.3.5
+- Angular Material 15.1.2
-- TailwindCSS 3.0.24
+- TailwindCSS 3.2.4
-- ESLint 8.12.0
+- ESLint 8.31.0
-- JSON Server 0.17.0
+- Husky 8.0.3
+- Commit Lint CLI 17.4.0
+- Prettier 2.8.3
+- JSON-Server 0.17.1
-- Concurrently 7.1.0
+- Concurrently 7.6.0
-- Husky 7.0.4
+- Faker-JS 7.6.0

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Development server with json-server backend
+## Development server with JSON-Server backend and faker data

-Run `npm run dev:json` for dev server with json-server backend only for development.
+Run `npn run dev:json` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files, or `http://localhost:8080/api` for to view the development backend rules and resources.
+The application will automatically reload if you change any of the source files, for a backend json-server.
+Navigate to `http://localhost:4200/api`.
+The application will automatically reload if you change any of the source files

 ## Code scaffolding